qorbani/mysql-toolkit/README.md

 # MySQL Toolkit

-MySQL Client Toolkit helps you to handle basic MySQL commands in bash.
+MySQL Toolkit is a light-weight CLI to help you run queries via the command line.

 ## Usage

-`mysql-toolkit` or `mysql-toolkit --help` will show usage and a list of commands:
+`mysql-toolkit --help` will show usage and a list of commands:

 ```
-MySQL Client Toolkit helps you to handle basic MySQL commands in bash.
+MySQL Toolkit is a light-weight CLI to help you run queries via the command line.

 Usage:
   mysql-toolkit [flags]
   mysql-toolkit [command]

 Available Commands:
+  debug       Debug internal information
   help        Help about any command
+  query       Execute SQL Query
   version     Toolkit version detail

 Flags: